The author is a lover of nature and technology. He has been an online writer since 2009.

 Percentage of Visitors Who are Star Observers

-As you can see, the three optical devices explained in this hub will help you increase the magnification of your telescope.
+As you can see, the three optical devices explained in this article will help you increase the magnification of your telescope.
 The magnifications will let you see features of the moon, although, with less brightness.
 This is because when you increase the magnification, you also decrease the sharpness of the object.

 With the 700mm telescope, I'm able to watch the planets only when using the 25mm eyepiece without the Barlow lens.
 If I use the Barlow lens, I will still be able to see the planets, although, with a reduced field of view.